Skip to main content

 The winner of seven majors in all, Webb secured victory in the AIG Women’s Open in 1995, 1997 and 2002.
 Nobody has triumphed in the Championship more often and only Sherri Steinhauer can match Webb’s haul of three titles.

-Webb has also won a staggering 41 LPGA Tour titles and inspired countless players in a Hall of Fame career.
+Webb also won a staggering 41 LPGA Tour titles and inspired countless players in a Hall of Fame career.

 Ahead of her first appearance at the AIG Women’s Open since 2019, the much-loved Australian reflected on her special relationship with the Championship.